 Oestrogen may partially contribute to bone density and vaginal lubrication, but it also increases fat stores, drives water retention and slows down gut movements leading to constipation and bloating.
+Menopause bloating is a common side effect in all stages of menopause, especially perimenopause.

-There are a number of different ways that you can avoid menopause weight gain, but an important step to a slimmer and happier menopause is to control your oestrogen levels.
+An important step to a slimmer and happier menopause is to control your oestrogen levels.
 This can be done by not only cutting out certain types of food and stocking up on others, but by avoiding products that contain xenoestrogens (environmental hormones) which can be dangerous to your health.
 Xenoestrogens can be found in places such as:

 These types are foods will often help to prevent constipation and bloating.
 Avoiding foods that lead to constipation is a great step in helping you to maintain a healthy diet and providing you with enough energy to see you through the day without feeling sluggish or uncomfortable.